Team, Mission, History

 Our vision is to contribute to the Cleveland cultural landscape with a free/low cost, and accessible event in the winter time; an event where anyone can experience winter through traditional and innovative activities.
 Brite Winter marries fire, participatory art, food, music, and games to build community while helping us embrace the cold winter months.

-Fitting into the rest of the Cleveland calendar, we see Brite Winter as the main downtown and around programming between New Year’s Eve and St. Patrick’s Day and a showcase for Northeastern Ohio’s artists, musicians, and creative culture.
+Fitting into the rest of the Cleveland calendar, we see Brite Winter as the premier Cleveland event between New Year’s Eve and St. Patrick’s Day and a showcase for Northeastern Ohio’s artists, musicians, and creative culture.

 We had 20,000 people around Ohio City for hours on end, crowding vacant lots and overflowing bars and restaurants (see the Plain Dealer’s Writeup: “I can’t wait until next year.”).
-Year 5 finds us working with more businesses and more partners in Ohio City and around the rest of Cleveland.
+Year 5 found us working with more businesses and more partners in Ohio City and around the rest of Cleveland, creating a festival village that completed the experience in the Market District of Ohio City.

 Brite Winter keeps growing and changing, but some things always remain the same.
 We are about winter.
 Not avoiding it or running from it, but running to it, bundled arms open wide.
 We are about having fun in the middle of a season that is generally avoided.
 We are about celebrating the fantastic art, music, and general awesomeness of our city.
 We work hard to do all of this on a budget, so we can keep it free for all of you.
 As we grow and develop, these parts of our history won’t change.